-- Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which ships on the Genesys Documentation Library DVD, and which provides documented migration strategies for Genesys product releases.
-Contact Genesys Technical Support for more information. - Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://genesyslab.com/support.
+- Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - The Genesys 7 Events and Models Reference Manual, which contains an extensive collection of events and call models describing core interaction processing in Genesys environments. - The Voice Platform SDK 8.0 .NET (or Java) API Reference, which contains technical details of T-Library functions. - The Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and CTI terminology and acronyms used in this document. - The Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://genesyslab.com/support.